 By Dr. Adina Mosby, Veterinarian

-We hope you are having as much fun this summer as we are.
-It is hard to believe the fireworks are in the rearview mirror and it’s already mid-July!
-This week has been exceptionally hot, so we thought it might be helpful to mention a few precautions to consider when enjoying the hot summer days and nights with your pets.
+We hope your summer is off to a good start!
+As things start to heat up, we thought it might be helpful to mention a few precautions to consider when enjoying the hot summer days and nights with your pets.

 Here are four things you can do to help your pets this summer:

 - Car trouble.
 One of the most common causes for heatstroke in dogs and cats comes from being left unattended in a parked car.
 Cracking the windows does not do as much for your pet as you might think.
 Studies have shown that the temperature inside of a parked car can increase over 30 degrees in just 30 minutes.
-On a beautiful 70-degree day outside, your pet could be fighting 100-degree heat if left alone.
+On a beautiful 70-degree day outside your pet could be fighting 100-degree heat if left alone in a car, even with the windows cracked open!

 - Hydration.
 As responsible pet owners, most know the importance of making sure your pet drinks enough fresh and clean water.
 This is especially true on hot days when your pet has been extremely active.
 We don’t want our pets to drink too much water too quickly either, so we always recommend smaller quantities more frequently rather than a full bowl all at once.
 Ice chips are also a great snack for your pets while playing outside.